 Looking for wholesome family fun this June long weekend?
 You’re in for a treat.
 Central Coast farmers are opening their gates and welcoming you into their paddocks in celebration of the annual Central Coast Harvest Festival.

 You can pick oranges in Kulnura, pet goats in Glenworth Valley, shake pecans from the tree in Somersby and dig potatoes from the ground at Wyong Creek.
 There are cow-milking demonstrations to watch, chicks to cuddle, eggs to collect and ponies to ride.

-We’ve spoken with the farmers and perused locally sourced menus to share with you what we believe will be the Harvest Festival’s best family-friendly events.
+We’ve spoken with the farmers and perused the program to share with you what we believe will be the Harvest Festival’s best family-friendly events in 2019.

 But first, a tip: don’t delay buying tickets.
 We’ve already snapped a few up, and the rest are sure to go super quick.

 So here, in no particular order, are our favourite events…

 If you’re looking for a hands-on experience, this is it.
 You’ll harvest potatoes straight from the ground to take home, milk a cow, collect eggs from the pasture-raised chickens, meet friendly pigs and beef cows, hold baby chicks and get toasty by the campfire while enjoying a cup of tea from the billy.
 A picnic “taste of the farm” lunch with the likes of warm potato salad, Bolognese and gourmet sausages (made from the Food Farm’s grass-fed and finished beef) will be on offer, and there will be produce available for you to take home.
 This is hands-on farm touring at its best, so wear gumboots, garden gloves and consider a change of clothes – you are going to get muddy!